bblhd/regex/README.md

 Both are assumed to be null-terminated strings.
 It returns the length of *string* that was needed to exhaust the regular expression, and `BADMATCH` if the regular expression didn't exhaust for any reason, including a badly formed regular expression.

-Note that the match doesn't need to reach the end of *string*, so a check for matching all of *string* also needs verify that the returned value is equal to *string*'s length.
+Note that the match doesn't need to reach the end of *string*, so a check for matching it's entirety also needs verify that the returned value is equal to *string*'s length.

 ### Operations
 Order of precedence follows the order presented in this list.